charleskoffler/clprolf/README.md

 - We use "nature", instead of "extends": inheritance is seen as an assertion that a class is of the same nature as another.
 A car is of the same nature of a vehicule, on the real world, for example. "nature" doesn't have sense in simol, for interfaces.
-	The nature of a simu_alfoc is assumed to be a algorithm for computer. 'nature' must be used only by classes.
+	The nature of a simu_comp_worker is assumed to be a algorithm for computer. 'nature' must be used only by classes.

 - We use "contracts", instead of "implements": we list interfaces that the class respects, there are considered as contracts. simol prefer not to use "with_compat" for the interfaces list implemented in a simol class, because "with_compat" emphasizes  the fact